DUID & Prescription Medications

 - Abnormal sensation of movement

 - Blurred vision

 - Double vision

 - Slowing of mental and physical activity

-And the frightening list goes on.
-Of course, not all medications cause all of these effects, and not all people personally experience some or even any of these effects on their prescription medication.
+The list goes on and on.
+Of course, no medication causes all of these effects, and not all people personally experience some or even any of these effects on their prescription medication.
 Some people have been on the same medication for years without any problems.
 Others are new to a medication and don’t attribute a side effect such as extreme drowsiness to the medication but rather to not getting enough sleep.
-Regardless, if the police know you are on a prescription medication, and if they believe they see any behavior that can be attributed to the medication, they almost always believe that the medication must be causing the behavior – and thus they conclude you are driving under the influence of the prescription medication.
+Regardless, if the police know you are on a prescription medication, and if they believe they see evidence of your inability to safely operate a motor vehicle, they almost always believe that the medication must be causing the behavior – and thus they conclude you are driving under the influence of the prescription medication.